aptoma/dashboard-widget-template/README.md

 Start editing your widget, files of interest are in the src/widget folder.

+The files in `src/app` as well as `src/index.html` are only there to allow testing the widget in a sample dashboard setup.
+When publishing the widget, only the widgets folder is taken into account.

 ## Limitations / Problems / Gotchas

 A widget must be registered with an unique name to the dashboardProvider e.g